 ‘Guess what.’
 I text him.

 I pause, not sure of what to text back.
 Perhaps I could talk about the bubbling worry inside of me, but I already did that so much.
-We talked about it yesterday.
-He can’t keep being the person I shout my worries to.
+We talked about my worries yesterday.
+He can’t keep being the only person I shout my worries to.

 But I could tell him.
 I could text, ‘Apparently, I need to change the tense of my novel.
 Not many people like present tense, which is strange to me.
 I’ve never had that problem before.
 And–’ No. I can’t text that.
 Instead, I text something along the lines of, ‘I’m almost done with this TV show.
 It’s pretty cool.
 You should check it out.
 One of the side characters doesn’t even have a neck.’